Google AdsMarch 2026 · 7 min read

 TL;DR

-• The realistic minimum budget for a Swiss service SMB is CHF 600–800/month in ad spend.
-Below that, the algorithm cannot learn fast enough to optimise.
+• The realistic minimum budget for a Swiss service SMB is CHF 1,000/month in ad spend - preferably more.
+Below that, the algorithm cannot accumulate enough conversion data to optimise effectively.

-• Average CPC in Switzerland ranges from CHF 0.40 (restaurants) to CHF 12+ (legal services) — industry matters more than budget level.
+• Average CPCs in Switzerland range from CHF 0.50-1.50 (restaurants/food) to CHF 9-25+ (moving/competitive service niches) - industry determines your budget more than anything else.

 • At CHF 1,000/month, a well-run campaign typically generates 8-14 enquiries/month for a Swiss service business with a functional landing page.